 Drama offers a unique contribution to the curriculum.
 It has value as a cross-curricular subject and as a subject or art in its own right.
-The rama classroom provides opportunity for students to develop skills in communication and empathy, whilst supporting students in understanding concepts and characters in other subjects.
+The drama classroom provides opportunity for students to develop skills in communication and empathy, whilst supporting students in understanding concepts and characters in other subjects.

-We aim is to instil in students the basic skills of drama, from simple role-play techniques through to the more extended application of specific techniques and forms in the subject.
+We aim to instil in students the basic skills of drama, from simple role-play techniques through to the more extended application of specific techniques and forms in the subject.
 Drama fosters your creativity, personal growth, self-confidence, communication and analytical skills through the acquisition of knowledge, skills and understanding and the exercise of your imagination.

 Key Stage 3